Real Estate Lawyers

 1.1.
 Capital flows.
 Money coming from abroad into Spain

-Under Spanish law, you can only enter and leave Spanish territory with a capital not exceeding 10,000.00 euros per person and trip.
-Larger amounts must be declared to customs control.
-You should also find out what the limits of tax and customs in your country of origin are to avoid offenses and administrative infractions.
+According to Spanish legislation, you can only enter and leave Spanish territory with capital not exceeding 10,000.00 euros per person per trip.
+Higher amounts must be declared at customs control.
+You should also find out what the tax and customs limits are in your country of origin in order to avoid any offences or administrative infractions.

 1.2.
 Private documents of sale.

-Conveyancing in Spain - Rodríguez Bernal LawyersThe conveyancing process takes place in several stages.
-Some occur between private persons and take place before a notary public.
-Generally, the seller agrees with the buyer that the property should be reserved for some time, prior deposit of about 10% of the price of the property.
-This operation is formalized in a private documents, which can have many different names and have certain differences in their legal nature: earnest money contract (contrato de arras), purchase option (opción de compra), reservation document (documento de reserva), promise of sale agreement (promesa de compraventa), etc. In these documents we could find the basic conditions for the future purchase, like the deadline of the signature, purchase price, distribution of expenses and taxes between buyer and seller and the consequences of failure to formalize the future sale (usually the loss of the deposit -if the buyer defaulted- and the return of twice the amount paid -if the seller defaulted-).
+Conveyancing in Spain - Rodríguez Bernal LawyersThe buying and selling procederes consist of several phases.
+Some are between private persons and take place in a notary’s office.
+Generally, the seller agrees with the buyer to reserve the property for a certain period of time, subject to a deposit of around 10% of the price of the property.
+This operation is formalised in private documents, which can have many denominations and have certain differences in their legal nature: deposit contract, option to purchase, reservation document, promise of sale, etc. In these documents we could find the basic conditions for the future purchase, such as the signing period, the purchase price, the distribution of expenses and taxes between buyer and seller and the consequences of not formalising the future sale (normally the loss of the deposit -if the buyer fails to comply with it- and the return of double the amount paid -if the seller fails to comply with it-).

 1.3.
 Signature of the deed of sale

-It is made before a notary public, and it contains the sales contract.
-Generally, on the date of signing of the deed the full price is paid, the key is delivered and, with it, the possession of the property.
-According to the rules of Money Laundering Prevention, payment must be made with bank intervention, usually with a check drawn from a non-resident current account.
-Therefore, the buyer must open a bank account in Spanish territory.
-Also, before the date of signature, you must have obtained the NIE (identification number for foreigner).
+It is signed at a notary’s office and contains the purchase agreement.
+Generally, on the date of signing the deed, the full price is paid, the key is handed over and, with it, the property is transferred to the owner.
+According to the Anti-Money Laundering Rules, the payment must be made by bank intervention, usually by cheque drawn on a non-resident current account.
+Therefore, the buyer must open a bank account in Spain.
+In addition, before the date of signature, he must have obtained the NIE (foreigner’s identification number).

 1.4.
 Mortgage

-If you need a mortgage, a representative of the bank has to appear at the notary public to sign simultaneously another deed: the mortgage loan agreement.
-Before signing the mortgage contract, bank and buyer will have had to agree to the terms and conditions: financing, repayments, and so on.
+If you need a mortgage, a representative of the bank must appear at the notary’s office to simultaneously sign another deed: the mortgage loan contract.
+Before signing the mortgage contract, the bank and the buyer will have had to agree on the terms and conditions: financing, repayments, etc.

 1.5 Paying taxes.